Carina-P/ms3-best-books/TESTS.md

     - Moved to view that shows a list with the sites most popular books, including average grade for each book.

-Testing use case US_005: As a user I want to look for book in a category.
+Testing use case US_005, As a user I want to look for book in a category:

 **TC_008** Look for a book in a category
 - How to test:
     - Go to navigation bar and choose "Categories"